Uncategorized

 • If your car breaks down, contact the city or police department if you need time before towing.

 Towing doesn’t have to be a mystery.
 Knowing the rules can help you stay on the right side of the law—and avoid unnecessary costs.
+Whether it’s a standard tow or heavy duty towing for larger vehicles, understanding what applies to your situation is crucial.

 Maple Heights, like many cities, is tightening enforcement to ensure public safety and traffic flow.
 By understanding local towing regulations and staying proactive, you can avoid surprise tows and maintain peace of mind behind the wheel.